What Happens to Sex When You Stop Pretending You're 35

 A 3D cartoon-style illustration of a couple sitting on a cozy couch in a warmly lit living room, engaged in a heartfelt conversation with a therapist's notebook symbolizing emotional connection and support in couples therapy.

-What Is Kink-Affirming Therapy & Why It Matters for Healing
+What Is Kink-Affirming Therapy

 Kink-affirming therapy is a therapeutic approach that centers the emotional and relational well-being of individuals involved in kink, BDSM, or alternative sexualities.
 It does not treat kink as something to be fixed, erased, or explained away.
 Instead, it holds space for your experiences, challenges, and desires with deep respect and curiosity.